 - I do not have much time.
 CASTEMO is time-intensive: fully coding one page of text can easily take 5 hours if you need to create entities (Persons, Concepts, Locations etc.) which appear there, 1-2 hours if you already have most of the entities pre-existing.

 - I want to annotate a full-text corpus rather than manually build-up a research database.
-Even if we are working on including full-text representations with our statement data, this feature is still some way from implementation, and at no stage do we plan to adopt the annotation approach to data collection.
-CASTEMO was created partly to circumvent some of the limitations of the annotation approach.
+Even if we are working on including full-text representations with our statement data, this feature is still some way from implementation.

 - I require compliance with a specific data model or data encoding scheme (e.g. RDF, CIDOC-CRM).
 While data produced through CASTEMO are deeply semantic and can be brought into line with various ontologies and standards, at present neither InkVisitor nor the data model documentation provides assistance to do so.
 Researchers wishing to adapt CASTEMO’s data model and infrastructure to such standards would have to do this work themselves.

 Check our article Model the source first!, where we explain the principles of CASTEMO in more detail.
 If CASTEMO and InkVisitor are of interest to you, feel free to contact us to discuss your needs.